jamesmillerio/gpio-to-mqtt/README.md

 ## Getting Started

-This project is written in Go so you’ll need to install go on your Raspberry Pi by running:
+This project is written in Go so you’ll need to install Go on your Raspberry Pi by running:

 > sudo apt-get install golang